 It’s also worth searching online and social media sites to vet potential nannies and their off-time behaviors.

-Finally, it’s wise to do a few days trial run.
+Finally, in order to select a good nanny for your kids, experts also recommend doing a few days of trial run.
 Have each finalist spend a few paid hours with your child and observe the interaction.
 There’s no better way to make a decision than to see for yourself how a nanny is on the job.

 Written by Famio Services Team